Learning API Functionality from In-Context Demonstrations for Tool-based Agents: Introduction

 In the past few years, AI agents have been rapidly adopted in society due to the development of Large Language Models (LLMs) \citep{achiam2023gpt, touvron2023llama}, allowing for superb performance in natural language understanding, summarization, and generation.
 More recently, \textit{tool-based agents} have been introduced to increase the abilities of agents for specialized tasks that may even require up-to-date knowledge of external databases, such as in cases for enterprise workflows \citep{stylesworkbench, xu2024theagentcompanybenchmarkingllmagents, wang2024officebench}.
 Tool-based agents can select and call external functions like Application Programming Interface\footnote{In this work, ``tool'' and ``API'' are used interchangeably, as our work can be extended to any external tool with an API wrapper.} (API) functions.
 API-based agents can automate digital tasks in various domains such as finance, health, and analytics \citep{an2024finverse, gawade2025multi, guo2024stabletoolbench}.

 A common, crucial requirement for API-based agents is access to API documentation that explains to the agent in natural language the functionality of the specific API functions available \citep{kim2024seal, stylesworkbench}.
 The documentation explains both 1) what the function does and returns (if anything), and 2) what the input parameter schema is.
 Both these components are important for tool selection and their execution by the agent.
 However, API documentation can frequently be unavailable, inconsistent, unstructured, or out-of-date \citep{Li2022, khan2021automatic, zhongdetecting2013}.
 Prior work in software engineering research on API documentation generation \citep{khan2022automatic, yang2023apidocbooster} lacks evaluation of the generated documents via downstream tasks by an LLM-based agent.
-Other work \citep{tang2023toolalpaca} generates API documentation to be used by an agent with a brief description of the function passed into an LLM.
+Other work \citep{tang2023toolalpaca} generates API documentation by inputting a brief description of the function into an LLM, and this documentation is then used by an agent.
 However, a rigorous analysis of learning functionality with no prior documentation or description remains absent in the API-based agent literature.